EdgeToLife/rails-project-63/README.md

 1. action='#'
 2. method='post'

-These values can be overridden by passing them when calling the form_form method.
+These values can be overridden by passing them when calling the `form_for` method.

 Example of use